 Out of hours cover and hospitalisation

 We see emergencies at our Upminster hospital 24 hours a day, year round.
-Call our usual number 01708 251200 to obtain the contact number of the duty vet.
+Call our usual number 01708 251200 (Option 1).
 A veterinary surgeon and a nurse are on duty through the night to ensure continuous patient care.

 In patient care

 Our patients are looked after constantly by a team of veterinary surgeons, qualified and student nurses.
 Vets will discuss patient care at ward rounds at the beginning, middle and the end of the day.
 They will also examine the animal as many times as necessary during the day.
-If you want to know how your pet is doing, you can access directly the kennel nurses by calling 01708 225 662 after 11.30am.
+If you want to know how your pet is doing, you can access directly the kennel nurses by calling 01708 251 200 (Option 4) after 11am.

 All fees for services and prices for goods (including food, accessories and drugs) are subject to VAT at the current rate.